0

 What Makes Hot Flashes Worse?

-• Tight clothing: Restrictive clothing can trap heat close to the body, making it harder to cool down naturally and worsening hot flash symptoms.
+• Tight clothing: Restrictive clothing traps heat close to the body, making it harder to cool down naturally and worsening hot flash symptoms.

-• Keep your environment cool: ❄️ Use fans and air conditioning.
+• Keep your environment cool ❄️: Use fans and air conditioning — they are not luxuries, they are tools.

-• Relaxation techniques: 🧘 Deep breathing and meditation can help manage stress, a hot flash trigger.
+• Relaxation techniques 🧘: Deep breathing and meditation can help manage stress, a known hot flash trigger.

-• Certain foods: 🫛 Soy products may offer some relief due to their gentle estrogen-like effects, otherwise known as phytoestrogens.
+• Certain foods 🫛: Soy products may offer some comfort due to their gentle estrogen-like effects, otherwise known as phytoestrogens.
 You can read more about that in this blog.